-Council adjourned to Executive Session at 7:32 p.m. and reconvened the meeting at 7:48 p.m.
+The Council adjourned to Executive Session at 7:32 p.m. and reconvened the meeting at 7:48 p.m.

-Councilmember Burgess stated the Council met with the attorney to discuss the Castner case and gave guidance to our attorney on how to proceed.
+Councilmember Burgess stated we met with our attorney to discuss the Castner case and gave guidance to our attorney on how to proceed.